dariusf/old-hugo-site/content/blog/cpluscal.md

 math: false
 ---

-Choreographic PlusCal is a new specification language for distributed protocols.
+Choreographic PlusCal is a refinement of PlusCal with features for specifying distributed protocols.

 ```c
 choreography